Academic Programs at Laurier

 Faculties of Arts, Education, Music, Science, Human and Social Sciences, Liberal Arts, Social Work; the Lazaridis School of Business and Economics and Martin Luther University College.

 The preceding Areas of Study at Laurier chapter, lists all programs and courses offered.

 Combined, simultaneous, cross-faculty, and sequential undergraduate degree programs are available at Laurier.
 The University chapter outlines all degrees offered, and provides a brief history.

 Honours programs require four years of study and lead to an honours degree (BA, BASc, BBA, BBMT, BDes, BEd, BFAA, BKin, BSc, BMus or BMusTh, BSW).
 The four-year program is arranged to provide mastery of a particular discipline with a liberal education of some depth.
 Honours requirements usually stipulate courses that must be taken in each successive year of the program.
-Students unable to achieve the required GPA after four years may elect to receive a Bachelor of Arts or Bachelor of Science with a major, option and minors.
-The attainment of a General BA or BSc degree without a major in the Faculty of Arts or Faculty of Science normally requires three years of study, students will have no further designation of a major or minor on these degrees.
+Students unable to achieve the required GPA after four years may elect to receive a Bachelor of Arts, Bachelor of Design, Bachelor of Fine and Applied Arts or Bachelor of Science with a major, option and minors.
+The attainment of a General BA or BSc degree without a major normally requires three years of study, students will have no further designation of a major or minor on these degrees.
 The university offers only two general degrees: a Bachelor of Arts, a Bachelor of Science.